Front-End Loader Safety: How They Work and Their Hazards Safety Training Video

 Details

 Many job sites use heavy equipment to help haul, dig, and transport materials.
 They make jobs more efficient, but they can also make them more dangerous.
 In fact, construction workers frequently suffer injuries while operating or working around front-end loaders.
-But it doesn’t have to be that way… because there are ways for workers to anticipate and navigate these hazards safely.
+But it doesn’t have to be that way because there are ways for workers to anticipate and navigate these hazards safely.

 Areas covered in the program include:

-• information on understanding front-end loaders,
+• understanding front-end loaders,

 • keeping front-end loaders stable,